Vin Scully remembered by L.A., sports world

 “He had a voice & a way of storytelling that made you think he was only talking to you.
 His Hall of Fame career is to be admired.
 Vin was the nicest & sweetest man outside of the booth & was beloved by all of our Dodgers family,” Johnson added.

-LeBron James, the man who currently holds the title as Los Angeles’ biggest sports star, wrote, “Rest in Power.
+LeBron James, the man who currently holds the title of Los Angeles’ biggest sports star, wrote, “Rest in Power.
 A City of Angels icon.
 Another great one who made sports so damn special.”

 Billie Jean King, a contemporary as a trailblazing sports figure who transcended the niche boundaries of her sport, highlighted Scully’s illustrious career with one franchise and said, “Rest easy, Vin Scully.
 You will be missed.”
 King is a minority owner in the Dodgers franchise and shared a photo of the two longtime friends and colleagues.